-As it applies to affiliate marketing, the FTC requires site owners to identify affiliate links by having their relationship disclosed before any links leading to affiliated products are actually clicked on.
+As it applies to affiliate marketing, the FTC requires webmasters to identify affiliate links by having their relationship disclosed before any links leading to affiliated merchandise are actually selected.

 The FTC’s principal objective is for website owners and social influencers to be transparent about any of their actions that might have an impact on a consumer’s decision-making process.

-This is why it is critical that affiliates have a disclosure attached to any content that promotes or advertises a product or service in which they receive compensation.
+This is why it is critical that affiliates have a disclosure attached to any content that promotes or advertises goods or services in which they receive compensation.

 Where Should Affiliate Link Disclosures Go?

-Most site owners do a good job of phrasing their link disclosures correctly but fail to place them in the right places.
+Most site owners do a good job of phrasing their link disclosures correctly but fail to put them in the right places.

-This is a big no-no as per FTC guidelines which state that disclosures need to be “clear and conspicuous.”
+This is a big no-no as per FTC affiliate disclosure guidelines which state that disclosures need to be “clear and conspicuous” and easy to understand.